 All freshmen are required to take this course which helps students develop the abilities needed for success in college and in life.
 These include critical thinking, reading, writing and oral communication skills.

 The FUSE 101 professor is not only the instructor for the course, but is also an academic advisor for the students in his/her class.

-In late April, incoming freshmen will receive an invitation in the mail with the schedule of events.
+In late April, incoming freshmen will receive an invitation by email with the schedule of events.
 Throughout the day, students will have the chance to meet with faculty, staff, current administrators, and current Drury students.
 Students will also meet their pre-assigned FUSE 101 professor and classmates for the first time.
 This is a great opportunity to meet your roommates and ask questions of staff members in the departments of housing, financial aid, financial services, admissions, Greek life, technology services and much more!